 It is important to pay attention to men not only because you need to know your partners, but also because men are more responsive to women who pay attention to them.
 Your attention signals your interest.
 A man can tell who are interested in him and who are not, and he responds much more positively to those who are.
 If you turn a blind eye to him, that sends a different signal.
 Be careful about the signal you send.
 A gentleman does not force his way on you, he acts according to your will.

 4. Being available and responsive

 Don't occupy yourself with things that may prevent men from inviting you, such as chatting, eating, reading, talking on the phone, sitting with a boyfriend, cliquing, wearing non-tango shoes, being unchanged, etc. Instead, let men see that you are available and ready.
 Pay attention to men who are watching you, and be responsive to their move.
-Don't be afraid of showing your desire to dance.
-Many times I ended up dancing with a woman because she stood up in frond of me and looked at me with a smile on her face when I was just passing her.
-Oftentimes the woman I tried to cabeceo did not get the dance, because she sat there like a wooden chicken, but the woman sat next to her got, for she was positive and responsive.
+Don't be afraid to show your desire to dance.
+Many times I ended up dancing with a woman because she stood up and looked at me with a smile when I was just passing her.
+Oftentimes the woman I tried to do cabeceo with did not get the dance, because she sat there like a wooden chicken, but the woman sat next to her got, for she was positive and responsive.

 5. Changing your attitude